-- Losing Human Reader scripts - Leaving test materials unattended or failing to keep test materials secure at all times - Reading or viewing the passages or test items before, during, or after testing - Exception: Administration of a Human Reader/Signer accessibility feature for mathematics or accommodation for ELA/L which requires a Test Administrator to access passages or test items - Copying or reproducing (e.g., taking a picture of) any part of the passages or test items or any secure test materials or online test forms - Revealing or discussing passages or test items with anyone, including students and school staff, through verbal exchange, email, social media, or any other form of communication - Removing secure test materials from the school building or removing them from locked storage for any purpose other than administering the test
+- Losing Human Reader scripts - Leaving test materials unattended or failing to keep test materials secure at all times - Reading or viewing the passages or test items before, during, or after testing - Copying or reproducing (e.g., taking a picture of) any part of the passages or test items or any secure test materials or online test forms - Revealing or discussing passages or test items with anyone, including students and school staff, through verbal exchange, email, social media, or any other form of communication - Removing secure test materials from the school building or removing them from locked storage for any purpose other than administering the test

-Testing Environment Irregularities
+• Testing Environment Irregularities

-- Failing to follow administration directions exactly as specified in the TAM - Displaying any resource (e.g., posters, models, displays, teaching aids) that defines, explains, illustrates terminology or concepts, or otherwise provides unauthorized assistance during testing - Allowing preventable disruptions such as talking, making noises, or excessive student movement around the classroom

-- Allowing unauthorized visitors in the testing environment - Unauthorized Visitors-Visitors, including parents/guardians, school board members, reporters, and school staff not authorized to serve as Test Administrators or Proctors, are prohibited from entering the testing environment. - Authorized Visitors-Visits by state assessment office monitors, DTC monitors, and state-authorized observers are allowed based on state policy, as long as these individuals do not disturb the testing process.
+- Failing to follow administration directions exactly as specified in the TAM - Displaying any resource (e.g., posters, models, displays, teaching aids) that defines, explains, illustrates terminology or concepts, or otherwise provides unauthorized assistance during testing; this includes material that has been visible in the classroom all year - Allowing preventable disruptions such as talking, making noises, or excessive student movement around the classroom - Allowing unauthorized visitors in the testing environment - Unauthorized Visitors-Visitors, including parents/guardians, school board members, reporters, and school staff not authorized to serve as Test Administrators or Proctors, are prohibited from entering the testing environment. - Authorized Visitors-Visits by state assessment office monitors, District Test Coordinator monitors, and state-authorized observers are allowed, as long as these individuals do not disturb the testing process.
 Refer to Appendix C for details about observation visits.